-\Gray cells indicate years after student should have met exit criteria.
+^{}Gray cells indicate years after student should have met exit criteria.

 Additional Note on EL students in Accountability.
-ESSA allows for students to be monitored for up to four years after reaching proficiency, and also allows for these former EL student to be included in accountability calculations.
+ESSA allows for students to be monitored for up to four years after reaching proficiency, and also allows for these former EL student to be included in accountability calculations for the EL student group for each indicator with the exception of English Learner Progress, which only includes current EL students.
 Historically, EL students have been removed from the EL student group as they reach proficiency, effectively removing those students who are successful in attaining English from any student group analysis.
 This practice disproportionately skews the performance of the EL student group.
 By including both EL students and former EL students (up to four years after they reach English fluency) in the EL student group for accountability calculations and reporting of performance, the EL group is more fairly represented, providing more stable and equitable calculations of the English learner performance.